svn2github/wordpress-vip-plugins/edit-flow/readme.txt

 == Changelog ==

 = 0.8 (???? ??, 2013) =
+* New feature: Dashboard Notepad.
+Editors and admins can use a notepad widget on the dashboard to leave instructions, important announcements, etc. for every WordPress user.
-* Double-click to create a new post on the calendar.
-Thanks [bbrooks](https://github.com/bbrooks)
+* New feature: Double-click to create a new post on the calendar, or edit the details associated with an existing post.
+Thanks [bbrooks](https://github.com/bbrooks) and [cojennin](https://github.com/cojennin)
 * Post subscriptions are now saved via AJAX, which means you can add or remove subscribers without hitting "Save Post".
 This is especially useful for editorial comments.
 Thanks [cojennin](https://github.com/cojennin)
+* Subscribe to a post's updates using a quick "Follow" link on Manage Posts, the Calendar, or Story Budget.
+* Assign a date and time to editorial metadata's date field.
+Thanks [cojennin](https://github.com/cojennin)
 * Modify which filters are used on the calendar and story budget, or add your own.
 Thanks [cojennin](https://github.com/cojennin)
+* Scheduled publication time is now included in relevant email notifications.
+Props [mattoperry](https://github.com/mattoperry)
+* Calendar and story budget module descriptions link to their respective pages in the admin for usability.
+Props [rgalindo05](https://github.com/rgalindo05)
 * New Russian localization thanks to [te-st.ru](https://github.com/Teplitsa)
+* Bug fix: User group selection no longer appears in network admin.

 = 0.7.6 (Jan.
 30, 2013) =
 * Bug fix for 3.4.2 compatibility.